 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
 You should read the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference for a more complete understanding of this offering.
-Please read "Risk Factors" beginning on page S-11 of this prospectus supplement and page 4 of the accompanying prospectus for more information about important risks that you should consider before buying our common units.
-Unless the context otherwise indicates, the information included in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units.
+Please read "Risk Factors" beginning on page S-12 of this prospectus supplement and page 4 of the accompanying prospectus for more information about important risks that you should consider before buying our common units.
+Unless the context otherwise indicates, the information included in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units from Sunoco Partners LLC.

 As used in this prospectus supplement, unless the context otherwise indicates, the terms "we," "us," "our" and similar terms mean Sunoco Logistics Partners L.P., together with our operating subsidiaries.
-References to "Operating Partnership" mean Sunoco Logistics Partners Operations L.P., our whollyowned subsidiary.
+References to "Operating Partnership" mean Sunoco Logistics Partners Operations L.P., our wholly owned subsidiary.
 References to "Sunoco" mean Sunoco, Inc., the owner of our general partner.
-References to "Sunoco R&M" mean Sunoco, Inc. (R&M), a wholly owned subsidiary of Sunoco, through which Sunoco conducts its refining and marketing operations.
+References to "Sunoco R&M" mean Sunoco, Inc. (R&M), a wholly owned subsidiary of Sunoco, through which Sunoco conducts its refining and marketing operations and references to "selling unitholder" mean Sunoco Partners LLC, our general partner.